BT TV review 2021

 - Can't get it on its own

 If you're an avid sports fan, BT TV could be for you.
-With sports coverage to rival that of Sky Sports, it’s worth serious consideration for football fans in particular.
-The Starter or Classic packages are ideal for anyone wanting to get a simple TV package without all the bells and whistles – and it's cheaper than buying your own YouView box.
+With BT Sports coverage rivalling that of Sky Sports, it’s worth serious consideration for football fans in particular, especially if you pair it with NOW TV Sport.
+The entry-level packages are ideal for anyone wanting to get a straightforward TV package – with the Entertainment bundle offering the added bonus of NOW TV Entertainment with Sky Atlantic.